mednajjar/NajjarMed/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkdeIn](https://www.linkedin.com/in/mohammed-najjar-3091a71a5/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am half Finnish
+I woke up once screaming! i was dreaming playing football! i kicked the wall instead the ball